piecioshka/dumplings-nko2017/NKO_ENTRY_DETAILS.md

 - Display time on question
 - Redirect to next question when time is end
 - Display question hints (step by step) when they defined
-- Add to AddQuizPage field where user can defined hints
+- Add to form on AddQuizPage field where user can defined hints

 ## Screencast / YouTube URL